Marqueston Huff: Baltimore Ravens

 On October 6, 2016, Huff was signed by the Baltimore Ravens off of the Jaguars' practice squad.
 He appeared in 11 games as a backup.

 Kansas City Chiefs

 Huff signed with the Kansas City Chiefs on March 16, 2017.
-He was waived on July 6, 2017.
+He was waived by the Chiefs on July 6.

 Tampa Bay Buccaneers

 On July 30, 2017, Huff signed with the Tampa Bay Buccaneers.
-He was waived on September 2, 2017.
+He was waived by the Buccaneers on September 2.

 Dallas Cowboys

 On January 10, 2018, Huff signed a reserve/future contract with the Dallas Cowboys.
-He was waived/injured on September 1, 2018 and was placed on injured reserve with a groin injury.
+He was waived/injured on September 1, and was placed on injured reserve with a groin injury.
 On March 29, 2019, the Cowboys released Huff.

 Houston Roughnecks

 Huff was selected by the Houston Roughnecks of the XFL in the fourth round during phase 4 in the 2020 XFL draft.
 In March, amid the COVID-19 pandemic, the league announced that it would be cancelling the rest of the season.
 Playing in all 5 games, he registered 20 tackles and no interceptions.
 He had his contract terminated when the league suspended operations on April 10, 2020.